ChristAlva1608/Computer-Graphic/README.md

 3. python3 shape/viewer.py

 # Step to visualize shapes in UI
-1. Select omshape from dropdown
+1. Select a shape from Dropdown list
 2. The shape will be in static view and cannot interact to rotate them
 3. To rotate them, select "Using Trackball" in Option
-4. To move around the object, select "Move camera" in Option, then click W,S,A,D, to go forward, backward, left, right
+4. To move around the object, select "Move camera" in Option, then click W, S, A, D to go forward, backward, left, right
 5. To visualize a single optimizer:
     - Select Mesh in Shape, and select the function
     - Select Sphere/SubdivideSphere in Shape